alo/executor-github/README.md

 }
 ```

+## Plan

-* Plan sample to list issues of a repository filtering by label and update date:
+- List issues of a repository filtering by label and update date:
 ```json
 {
   "id": "github_default",